pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Insecure Delegation Proofs

-This document updates Section 4.4 of {{!RFC6840}} to include secure DELEG support, and explicitly states that Opt-Out is not applicable to DELEG.
+This document updates Section 4.4 of {{!RFC6840}} to include securing DELEG records, and explicitly states that Opt-Out is not applicable to the DELEG protocol.
 The first paragraph of that section is updated to read:

 Section 5.2 of {{!RFC4035}} specifies that a validator, when proving a